KleeUT/crafting-agile-estimates/slides.md

 **Customer collaboration** over contract negotiation

-**Responding to change over** following a plan
+**Responding to change** over following a plan

 Speaker:
-When you're looking at a tool weather it's Trivariate estimates, no estimates, kanban scrum or the new hotness in Javascript farmeworks if you truely value agile you need to bring it back to the Agile Manifesto and the 12 principles of agile
+When you're looking at a tool weather it's Trivariate estimates, no estimates, kanban scrum or the new hotness in Javascript farmeworks if you truely value agile you need to bring it back to the Agile Manifesto and the 12 principles of agile.

 ---

-Before asking for or providing an estimate.

-First ask yourself what decisions the estimate will be informing.
+**Individuals and interactions** over processes and **tools**

+Working software over comprehensive documentation

+Customer **collaboration** over contract negotiation

+**Responding to change** over following a *plan*

+Speaker:
+What I think I've shown here is how you can use the Trivaraite estimation method can help you to
+* Improve your interactions with the inderviduals within your team and collaborate with the business stake holders.
+* And to Change the nature of your estimates so that you're not just follwing a plan but making that plan that can identify and respond to change.

+---

+**Individuals and interactions** over processes and **tools**

+**Working software** over comprehensive **documentation**

+Customer **collaboration** over contract negotiation

+**Responding to change** over following a *plan*

+Speaker:
+And finally you can produce documentation that will help you deliver the correct software in working order sooner.

+---

+## Klee Thomas
+@kleeut